 11,752 of 1854, for an "Improved Pen and Pencil Case".
 Both Lownds and Wilmarth were active in New York City in the 1850s.

-Commodore Stephen Champlin, the hero of Lake Erie in the War of 1812 (US Navy records up through 1882 list no other S. Champlin who served as an officer).
-Born in Rhode Island in 1789, Champlin was a first cousin of Oliver Hazard Perry.
-Despite the crippling wounds he suffered in the Battle of Lake Erie, Champlin lived until 1870 -- reportedly the last survivor of that engagement.
+Commodore Stephen Champlin (US Navy records up through 1882 list no other S. Champlin who served as an officer).
+Born in Rhode Island in 1789, Champlin was a first cousin of Oliver Hazard Perry, and commanded the Scorpion at the Battle of Lake Erie in 1813.
+Champlin was reportedly the last survivor of that battle, living until 1870, though his career was cut short by crippling injuries suffered in an engagement in 1814.

 US Navy ships have been named after Stephen Champlin, as has the town of Champlin, Minnesota.